Top 46 Slang For Most Similar – Meaning & Usage

 • A discussion about privacy and data security might involve someone saying, “Homomorphic encryption allows for secure data processing while maintaining confidentiality.”

-See also Top 23 Slang For User – Meaning & Usage
+See also Top 61 Slang For In-Order-To – Meaning & Usage